mrdoob/three.js/threejs/lessons/threejs-cameras.md

 orthographic views.

 That's the fundamentals of cameras.
 We'll cover a few common ways to move cameras in other articles.
-For now lets move on to [shadows](threejs-shadows.html).
+For now let's move on to [shadows](threejs-shadows.html).

 <canvas id="c"></canvas>
 <script src="../resources/threejs/r105/three.min.js"></script>